-You have worked in two DHG offices.
-Talk about some of the fun things you and the IMPACT Committees have done in both and what have you liked about each office?
+When you worked in two DHG offices, tell us about some of the fun things you and the IMPACT Committees did.

 In the Tysons office, my all-time favorite thing was a summer kick-off party.
 We rented a dunk tank and had food trucks and yard games such as human “hungry-hungry hippos.”
 We closed the office to ensure that everyone could attend and had great fun while also incorporating an IMPACT theme to it by collecting donations for the Melanoma Research Foundation.
 The IMPACT committee offered raffles to people who donated or tried to dunk people in the dunk tank (yes, that meant dunking partners!).
 It was so much fun!

-I am just getting back from maternity leave, but one of the things we are planning that I am excited about for Norfolk is participating in the United Way foundation month.
-Anyone that donates can participate in the Turkey bowl on our “Friendsgiving” day.
+In the Norfolk office, we participated in the United Way Foundation month.
+Anyone that donated could participate in the Turkey bowl on our “Friendsgiving” day.

 What did you enjoy most about receiving the Community IMPACT Award during the partner meeting in Nashville?